gamesbook/protograf/docs/source/additional_commands.rst

   game IDs
 - the ID of a BoardGameGeek user; by default all games in that user's collection will be retrieved, unless filters are used

+In both cases, you will also need to supply your **BGG API token**.

-The ID of a game appears in its URL; so, for example, the game "Monopoly" can be found at https://boardgamegeek.com/boardgame/1406
+The ID of a game appears in its URL; so, for example, the ID for the boardgame "Monopoly" is ``1406`` and is found at https://boardgamegeek.com/boardgame/1406

 Example 1.
 Games by ID
 ~~~~~~~~~~~~~~~~~~~~~~

-To retrieve games which have the ID's 1, 2 and 3:
+To retrieve games which have known IDs, create a list of those numbers,
+using square brackets; for example, for ID's 1, 2 and 3:
+:

 .. code:: python

-    BGG(ids=[1, 2, 3])
+    BGG(token="ABC123", ids=[1, 2, 3])

 When the command runs, you will get the following feedback::